-The business of physical therapy should be run exactly like the name suggests.
+A physical therapy business should be run exactly like the name suggests.

 Here’s the predicament.
-We, as physical therapists, are not used nor usually trained in business skills and practices so the tendency is to either delegate the running of the business to somebody else or to ignore it entirely and simply focus on the therapy aspect of the practice, which it shouldn’t be.
-The answer lies in creating a business plan to guide you, the therapist and your practice through its growth and evolution.
+As physical therapists, we are not used to nor usually trained in business management and their right practices, so the tendency is to either delegate the running of the business to somebody else or ignore it entirely and simply focus on the therapy aspect of the practice, which shouldn’t be the case.
+The answer lies in creating a physical therapy business plan to guide you and your practice through its growth and evolution.

 Much like any other business, your physical therapy business must be governed by its vision or mission statement which will steer it in the direction you want it to go.
 Identify your legal and ethical considerations and stay true to your objectives.
 And because there are always new things going on in the field of physical therapy, flexibility and adaptability to these changing situations must be a priority to ensure the continued success of your practice.

 With this in mind, create a very comprehensive physical therapy business plan that outlines specific objectives, rules, expansion, accomplishments, time frame, contingency plans, etc. But at the same time, keep it very straightforward so the plan stays doable.
 Set short, long, big and small goals to mark milestones of achievements when you meet them.
 See where you want to be at and work backwards to help you identify the specific steps you need to take to get there.

 As the owner of your practice, you have to set the example and follow the rules and guidelines that you have instituted so that you can manage your day-to-day operations successfully.

 Guide your practice solidly and be aware of any effects and contributions to your community.
 Your central values will effectively allow you to maintain integrity while still accomplishing your goals.